M0ndares/M0ndares/README.md

 <div align="center">

-##### *Hello world!* My name is Osval Valladares.
-I'm a software engineering student specializing in object detection and segmentation.
+##### *Hello world!* I'm a software engineering student specializing in object detection and segmentation.
 I enjoy balancing technical execution with soft skills to bring Artificial Intelligence projects to life, as I aim to become part of the next generation of AI engineers, working one step at a time. *Welcome to my profile!*

 ### 📍 Based in Colima, Mexico.
 ### 🎸 **2000s rock** devotee.